ysramitha-12/verification-logs/README.md

 >1.
 Create a fork of the "verification-logs" repository

 >2.
-Create a branch with the name of your entity under "logs"
+Create a folder with the name of your entity under "logs"

 >3.
-Merge your logs into this branch (logs should include request & response payloads for all enabled APIs)
+Place your logs into this folder (logs should include request & response payloads for all enabled APIs)

 >4.
-Create PR for your branch
+Create a PR